muratk3n/thirdwave/en/README.md

 ---

 Plus what is the charge cycle?
 How many times can the said "efficient" charge/recharge be done?
 4000 times?
 Then what?
-Recycle the battery dealing with all that frickin acid..
+Recycle the battery, having to deal with all that frickin acid..
 No thank you.

 ---